ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Now let's enhance our legacy code.
 If we want to be able to ask for a big, small or normal-sized house we will need some kind of `switch` or `else if` statement.

-That switch is feasable using [case](https://docs.racket-lang.org/guide/case.html) where else-if is more like [cond](https://docs.racket-lang.org/reference/if.html)
+That switch is feasable using [case](https://docs.racket-lang.org/guide/case.html) whereas else-if is more like [cond](https://docs.racket-lang.org/reference/if.html)

 ```rkt
 (define